robertluwang/dckvm/README.md

 # dckvm
-handy kvm tool from dreamcloud
+a handy kvm tool from dreamcloud

 ## tool set
 kvmrc - env setting for vm/image and networking (NAT and provision/hostonly)